Zjinnnn/tp/docs/UserGuide.md

 ### 4.2 Basic Course Management

+Course management is one of the essentials that you would have to master as a TA.
+It might be troublesome or dreadful to do so, but TAvigator is here to simplify things for you!
+Take a look at the following features we have that will make your life as a TA better!

 <div markdown="block" class="alert alert-warning">**:exclamation: Caution:**
 The parameter `COURSE_CODE` is used for all course management commands, it can be any string, including an empty one.
 In addition, if `COURSE_CODE` specified is too long, the end of the string will be truncated and other tabs may appear empty!
 </div>

 #### 4.2.1 Creating an address book: `course create`

+Let us get started with as simple as creating a course, of course, for the course that you are teaching!
+Here is how you can do so!

 ![course create](images/courseCreate.png)